kudashevs/laravel-share-buttons/README.md

 'rel' => 'value'                 # Adds an HTML rel attribute to the output links
 ```

-### Optional parameters (local options)
+### Local options (optional parameters)

-Each of the [share button methods](#add-buttons) takes several arguments.
+Each of the [add share button methods](#add-buttons) takes several arguments.
 These are local options that will be applied to
 the specific element only.
-The local options have a **higher priority**.
+The local options have the **higher priority**.
 Therefore, they will overwrite the global options
 if there is any overlap.
 At the moment, the package supports the following local options:
 ```
 'id' => 'value'                  # Adds an HTML id attribute to the button link